MicrosoftDocs/powerbi-docs/powerbi-docs/developer/guidelines-powerbi-visuals.md

 ---

 # Guidelines for Power BI visuals
-Before you [publish](https://docs.microsoft.com/power-bi/developer/office-store) your visual to AppSource for others to discover and use, make sure that you follow the guidlines to create a great experience for your users.
+Before you [publish](https://docs.microsoft.com/power-bi/developer/office-store) your visual to AppSource for others to discover and use, make sure that you follow the guidelines to create a great experience for your users.

 ## Context menu
 Context menu is the right-click menu that is displayed when the user is hovering over a visual.
-All Power BI visuals should enable the context menu to bring a unified expereince.
+All Power BI visuals should enable the context menu to bring a unified experience.
 Please check [this article](https://github.com/Microsoft/PowerBI-visuals/blob/gh-pages/tutorials/building-bar-chart/adding-context-menu-to-the-bar.md) to learn how to add a context menu.